HemanthShetty/CS6200Project/README.md

 2)RetrievalModels.py

-Takes as an argument the system number and run the related retrieval model, reading the queries and the index and producing an output file with the ranking of documents for each query (TREC eval format)
+Takes as an argument the system number and run the related retrieval model, reading the queries and the index and producing an output file with the ranking of documents for each query (TREC eval format).

 To run the Retrieval Models:
    example- python RetrievalModels.py --sys=1

+See table above for all the system options

+When running system 5, some error messages might show up.
+They are from PyDictionary and don't affect the system.

 3)Evaluation.py
 Takes as an argument the system number and run the evaluation on the related retrieval model.

 To run the Evaluation :
    example- python Evaluation.py --sys=1

+To perform the evaluation, relevance judgment is needed.
+System 7 - with stemming - don't have that information for the queries, so no evaluation metrics can be calculated.

+Outputs the MAP, MRR, P@5 and P@20.
+Precision and recall tables are saved in a file with the system number.